samirasilva/Paper_JSS/README.md

-# PASTA, TransCov e ValComb
+# PASTA, TransCov, Valcomb and the Random Approach

 **Paper Title**: Exploring Different Strategies for Testing a Body Sensor Network